-For those wanting more control and security of their crypto assets, Ledger can be a great solution.
+Ledger Nano X can be a great solution for those wanting more control and security over their crypto assets.
 When you own crypto, keeping your private key secure is absolutely crucial.
-Losing a private key, or someone else getting hold of it will give them access to your crypto holdings.
+Losing a private key or someone else getting hold of it will give them access to your crypto holdings.
 It would be the same as someone having your bank details, passwords, PIN numbers, and other security details.

 Ledger Nano X Review: How to Setup a Ledger Nano X